JoshuaDaigle/JoshuaDaigleCV/README.md

 ## Writing your resume

 Etter stresses the importance of writing a technical document using a lightweight, human readable markup language.
-This is because it makes it simple to maintain, publish, and collaborate wiht others.
+This is because it makes it simple to maintain, publish, and collaborate with others.
 For these reasons we will be writing our resume in Markdown, the most popular lightweight markup language in the world.
 This readme will not go into detail about how to use Markdown, but here are some resources to help you learn:
 * https://www.markdownguide.org/
 * https://github.github.com/gfm/